 - Imposing a 14-day quarantine on any caregivers who have been exposed to COVID-19 or who have shown any symptoms

-We are also currently limiting contact with clients by those other than their personal caregiver by providing virtual assessments via phone by our registered nurses and support staff.
+We perform in person nursing assessments, but also offer virtual assessments, upon request, to limit contact with clients by those other than their personal caregiver.
+These virtual assessments are offered via phone by our registered nurses and support staff.
 With the input of the clients, their caregivers and family members, our RN is able to continue creating custom care plans that address our clients’ evolving physical and mental health needs.